 In Maths, an integrating factor is a function used to solve differential equations.
+It is a function in which an ordinary differential equation can be multiplied to make the function integrable.
 It is usually applied to solve ordinary differential equations.
 Also, we can use this factor within multivariable calculus.
 When multiplied by an integrating factor, an inaccurate differential is made into an accurate differential (which can be later integrated to give a scalar field).
 It has a major application in thermodynamics where the temperature becomes the integrating factor that makes entropy an exact differential.

 What are Differential Equations?

 Differential equations play a vital role in Mathematics.
 These are the equations that necessarily involve derivatives.
 There are various types of differential equations; such as – homogeneous and non-homogeneous, linear and nonlinear, ordinary and partial.
 The differential equation may be of the first order, second order and ever more than that.
 The nth order differential equation is an equation involving nth derivative.
 The most common differential equations that we often come across are first-order linear differential equations.

 The ordinary linear differential equations are represented in the following general form: